dopiaza/slack-exception-logger-bundle/README.md

 `name` is the name of your symfony application.
 This is useful if you have multiple apps all posting to the same channel.

-`environments` holds all environment specific configuration settings.
-Usual values to include in here would be `dev`, `test` and `prod`.
+`environments` holds all environment-specific configuration settings.
+Usual environment values to include in here would be `dev`, `test` and `prod`.
 If the environment being used isn't listed in this section, no exceptions will be posted.
 You probably don't really want to list `dev` in here, as that one is likely to generate quite a bit of noise, but hey, it's your choice.

 `enabled` is an optional boolean to allow logging to be enabled or disabled on a per-channel basis.
 If not specified, it defaults to true.

+`color` is an optional field used to determine the colour of the sidebar for the message.
+Valid values are `good` (green), `warning` (yellow), `danger` (red), or any hex value (e.g. `'#abcdef'`).
+Note that if you use a hex value, be sure to put it in quotes, otherwise the `#` will be interpreted as the start of a comment and the sidebar will come out an unattractive grey colour.
+If not specified, the default value is `danger`.

 `channel` is the name of the channel to which exceptions are posted.